salva/py-friendlydateparser/README.md

 # friendlydateparser

-This Python module provides three key methods for parsing text into time, date, or datetime objects.
+This Python module provides methods for parsing text into date, and datetime objects.

+For instance, it can parse expressions like:

+    tuesday, october 15, 2024 14:45 Europe/Paris
+    2 days before the last day of next month
+    1h15m after next sunday at midnight CEST the second monday of 2012

-The aim is to be able to accept natural language date expressions that, even if complex, are frequently used in everyday life.
+The aim is to be able to accept expressions witch, even if complex, express date references which are common in everyday life.

 ## API